 Weather affects soybean

 We want to inform you that soybean is a lucrative cash crop that offers substantial profits to farmers at minimal cost.
 This crop is primarily traded in government markets, providing a crucial ingredient for cooking oil and a multitude of food products.
-However, the changes in climate over recent years have adversely impacted soybean Further, the unseasonal rains and droughts limit the options available to farmers to protect their crops.
+However, the changes in climate over recent years have adversely impacted soybeans Further, the unseasonal rains and droughts limit the options available to farmers to protect their crops.

 Anand Singh Mewada, a resident of Sewaniya village, reports that approximately half of his crop yield has suffered destruction.
-However, he expresses disappointment in the lack of governmental intervention, noting that no survey was conducted nor compensation provided.
+However, he expresses disappointment in the lack of governmental intervention, noting that no survey was conducted nor compensation was provided.
 Despite having a fraction of his earnings deducted for crop insurance, he contends that the insurance companies have yet to issue any form of reimbursement.
 Exacerbating the situation, Mewada spends his days standing amidst the destitute marketplace of Sehore with his tractor, only to find his crop, a Soybean load, remains unweighed even at the end of a long day.

 Anand further states that...